-- AHCCCS will usually pay your Part B premium (and your Part A premium, if you have one) through a Medicare Cost Sharing Package.
+- AHCCCS will usually pay your Part B premium (and your Part A premium, if you have one) through a Medicare Savings Program.
 It may also pay your Medicare deductibles, co-insurance, and copayments.

 - AHCCCS covers many more services than Medicare, so by having both you’ll have better health care coverage than you would by enrolling in just one or the other.

 To learn more, read DB101’s detailed information on Medicare Savings Programs for Parts A and B and the Part D Low Income Subsidy.